-- b.
-The Principal Investigator will be notified of the results of document screening and interview screening regardless of if they are accepted or not. - c.
+- c.
 In addition to the above, please make sure that your e-mail address and phone number registered in the e-Rad are available for receiving and sending, as JST may contact the Proposer. - d.
-The Principal Investigator must have completed the educational program on research integrity at the time of proposal application.
-For details, please refer to "4.5 Requirements for Application" and "6.1 Enrolling in and Completing the Educational Program on Research Integrity." - SOLVE for SDGs "Scenario Creation Phase, Solution Creation Phase," and "Preventing Social Isolation & Loneliness and Creating Diversified Social Networks (Social Isolation Framework)"
+The Principal Investigator must have completed the educational program for research integrity at the time of proposal application.
+For details, please refer to "4.5 Requirements for Application" and "6.1 Enrolling in and Completing the Educational Program for Research Integrity." - SOLVE for SDGs "Scenario Creation Phase, Solution Creation Phase," and "Preventing Social Isolation & Loneliness and Creating Diversified Social Networks (Social Isolation Framework)"

-To achieve the SDGs, RISTEX has been conducting two types of activities, the Scenario Creation Phase, and the Solution Creation Phase, under the title "Solution-Driven Co-creative R&D Program for SDGs (SOLVE for SDGs)" since fiscal 2019 as an R&D program aiming to create immediate solutions to regional issues with complex and wide-ranging themes by utilizing existing technology seeds and to expand the solutions to other regions.
-Since social isolation and loneliness is one of the essential perspectives of the SDGs, in FY2021, RISTEX has established the "Social Isolation Framework" under the SOLVE for SDGs program, "Preventing Social Isolation & Loneliness and Creating Diversified Social Networks" (hereinafter referred to as "this program") and started research and development.
-The following are the features of the "Social Isolation Framework" and the "Scenario Creation Phase, Solution Creation Phase."
-For details, please refer to each call for R&D proposal.
+Since FY2019, RISTEX has been conducting two types of activities, the Scenario Creation Phase and the Solution Creation Phase, under the title "Solution-Driven Co-creative R&D Program for SDGs (SOLVE for SDGs)" toward the goal of achieving the SDGs.
+This is an R&D program that seeks to create solutions to regional issues related to complex and wide-ranging themes by utilizing existing technology seeds, and to implement solutions in multiple regions.
+Since social isolation and loneliness is one of the essential perspectives of the SDGs, in FY2021, RISTEX has established the "Social Isolation Framework" under the SOLVE for SDGs program, "Preventing Social Isolation & Loneliness and Creating Diversified Social Networks" (hereinafter referred to as "this program") and started R&D. The following are the features of the "Social Isolation Framework" and the "Scenario Creation Phase, Solution Creation Phase."
+For details, please refer to each call for R&D proposals.